koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/06_conclusions_and_future_developments.typ

 ==== Simplification Artifacts
 Focus on the decision stage alone created some unrealistic behaviors, particularly for unsuccessful innovations.
 Future implementations must balance computational feasibility with theoretical completeness.

-== Conclusion

-This project demonstrates that GABMs represent a meaningful advancement in innovation diffusion simulation capabilities.
-The methodology provides access to cognitive processes, validates theoretical frameworks through direct observation and generates actionable insights for innovation management.
-While computational constraints and model dependency present challenges, the detailed behavioral complexity and theoretical validation achieved demonstrate potential for GABMs as a valuable research method for social science applications.

 == Future Developments Directions

-While most of these directions are focused on this project, they might also open up ideas in how to implement GABMs in other domains.
+While most of these directions are focused on this project, they might also open up ideas for implementing GABMs in other domains.

 === Hardware Considerations